Bargo727/CellAlignment/README.md

 The files in this folder are written in C++ and are especially written for Qt Creator.
 One needs to download _gro_ software along with these files in order for it to run properly.
 These are available open source.

 #fig3 and 4
 These files contain MATLAB code.
 Simply run them.
+The fig3cd.m file may be easily modified to produce the 3 x 3 figure in the SI.
+Read the commentary within that file.

 #avi files
 These files produce videos showing how the equilibria in fig 2 of the paper are attained from their random initialization.